os-js/manual.os-js.org/src/v3/tutorial/window/README.md

 ## Render

-Use the provided render method to put content into your Window:
+Use the provided render method to put content into your Window via a DOM element.

+> [info] This DOM element is the root of the contents allowing you to use anything from
+> plain HTML as strings to advanced frameworks.

 ```javascript
 win.render($content => $content.appendChild(
   document.createTextNode('Hello World!')
 ));
 ```

+See [GUI tutorial](../gui/README.md) on how to use the design user interfaces with the official component libraries.official GUI Component libraries.

 ## Options